InspectorOfBeauty/rig-bot/README.md

     </changeSet>
 ```
 ### Getting Started
-1. Build a project using maven.
+1. Build a project using maven goal `package`.
 2. Put the compiled project (rig-bot-1.3.3.jar) in the directory where the configuration folder (config) is located.
 3. Install Java >= 17.
-4. Launch the bot using the command line and the command "java –jar rig-bot-1.3.3.jar".
+4. Launch the bot using the command line and the command `java –jar rig-bot-1.3.3.jar`.
 <br><br>